Going Home From Hospital After Your Child's Cancer Treatment

 Find out about childhood cancer and education

-What advice can I get after my child with cancer leaves hospital?
+What advice can I get after my child with cancer has left hospital?

 After leaving hospital, you can get advice and reassurance by phoning your healthcare team whenever there is any worry or concern.